akeneo/pim-helpcenter/content/md/assets/import-assets.md

 # Import assets with an import profile

 You can import a CSV or excel file with a list of urls and/or an archive with all the media.
-To do so, you first have to create an [import profile](imports.html#create-a-new-import-profile): choose a code, a label and select either `Asset import in xlsx` or `Asset import in CSV`.
+To do so, you first have to create an [import profile](imports.html#create-a-new-import-profile): choose a code, a label and select either `Asset import in XLSX` or `Asset import in CSV`.

 :::tips
 To get the structure of your asset import file, you can export the assets first - by creating an export profile with the `assets` job.
 But mind you! you can only [export assets from one family at once](export-assets.html#how-to-export-your-assets-with-the-export-jobs).